UntitledModGame/umg-mods/lootplot.s0/_planning/M25/M25_sprint.md

 Maybe we should buffer the activations of the items:
 Ie, activate slot, then activate item.
 (instead of both triggering at same time)

-- Get rid of start-game loading times
-Everyone seems to get annoyed at the loading times.
-Lets try remove the loading-times for worldgen as much as possible.
-Also, when we trigger REROLL on items at start, lets just trigger it instantly.
-No need to use Bufferer.

 - Create a more well-defined lose-condition: